dpwdec/triangle/README.md

   + calculate an angle at B of points A --> B --> C
 + Triangle Based
   + calculate the area of a triangle given its vertexes
+  + calculate perimeter of a triangle give its vertexes
   + return a list of the lengths of the sides of a triangle given its vertexes
   + return a list of the angles of a triangle given its vertexes
 + Conversion